 Whippets are easy-going inside the home and will entertain themselves when left to their own devices, providing they’re not left entirely alone for prolonged periods.

 This is especially important because of their potential issues with toilet training, as they cannot wait long to be let out when they need to go.

 It’s important to note that while the two breeds are very similar, unlike the Iggy, whippets are not hypoallergenic and do shed a little.

 The Italian greyhound is full of life, loveable, and charming.
 This mix of calmness and excitement makes them perfect for a family home.

 However, they can be quite sensitive, so their surroundings need to be warm, dry, and not too chaotic.

 They can also be needy if they feel they’re not getting enough attention, they will follow you all around your home, never leaving your side and demanding lots of love and affection.

-They’re definitely the happiest when snuggled up to their owners and respond well to human touch (if they’re expecting it).
+They’re happiest when snuggled up to their owners and respond well to human touch (if they’re expecting it).

 Both Of Them

 Despite these minor differences, a LOT of their personality traits overlap!